h2oai/h2o-3/h2o-docs/src/product/howto/FAQ.md

 This [PDF](https://github.com/h2oai/h2o-meetups/blob/master/2014_11_18_H2O_in_Big_Data_Environments/H2OinBigDataEnvironments.pdf) includes diagrams and slides depicting how H2O works in big data environments.

 ---
-**How does H2O work with Excel?**

-For more information on how H2O works with Excel, refer to this [page](http://learn.h2o.ai/content/demos/excel.html).

----

 **I received the following error message when launching H2O - how do I resolve the error?**